 The diversity of the country’s nature is presented in the Nature Exposition, which is divided into six zones.
 Birds, mammals, live exotic and native fish, reflections of nature, invertebrate hut and recreation area.
-In the center of the hall there is a green tree, after which museum visitors can sit down, watch video broadcasts from animal habitats, and drink coffee.
+In the center of the hall there is a green tree, after which museum visitors can sit down, watch video broadcasts from animal habitats.
 Here is an interactive quiz “Know the birds of your country”.

 (Note: The tablet-audio guide is on display.)